Cordoba Spain – Exciting history, sights and festivals !

 You can get help with ticket reservations, airport transfers, or any other services you might need during your stay.

-As the Old Town is very cozy we prefer to stay there and you are close to everything else as well.
+As the Old Town is very cosy, we prefer to stay there, and you are also close to everything else.

-But look around among all hotels this beautiful town has to offer and find one that suits you best.
+But look around among all hotels this beautiful town offers and find one that suits you best.